Jenny Dalton-Hill

-Jenny Dalton-Hill (born March 5, 1974) is an American former collegiate All-American softball player and current sports commentator.
+Jenny Dalton-Hill (born March 5, 1974) is an American former collegiate All-American softball player and current sports commentator and general manager for the Bandits for the inaugural 2025 season of the Athletes Unlimited Softball League (AUSL).
 She played for the Arizona Wildcats from 1993 to 1996 where she won three Women's College World Series championships (1993, 1994, 1996).
 Having also played baseball, Dalton-Hill is a former member of the Colorado Silver Bullets and United States women's national baseball team, earning a bronze medal at the 2010 Women's Baseball World Cup.
 She holds the career Pac-12 and NCAA Division I records in RBIs.
 She is the first and one of nine NCAA players to hit .400 with 200 RBIs, 50 home runs and an .800 slugging percentage in her career.

+Career

 Arizona Wildcats

 Dalton-Hill began her career in 1993 as an All-Pac-10 conference selection with a .318 batting average for her freshman year.
 That season the Wildcats made the WCWS and Dalton got a hit in her first at-bat at the tournament, helping defeat the ULL Ragin’ Cajuns on May 29.
-When the team made the finals vs. rival the UCLA Bruins, Dalton earned her first National Championship (the school's second overall) on May 31, despite being shut out at the plate by Lisa Fernandez with only a base on balls to her credit.
+When the team made the finals vs. rival the UCLA Bruins, Dalton earned her first national championship (the school's second overall) on May 31, despite being shut out at the plate by Lisa Fernandez with only a base on balls to her credit.

 In her sophomore season, Dalton-Hill was named First Team All-Pac-10 and All-American.
 She posted the second-best RBIs and doubles (led the conference) totals in school history; both still rank top-10.
 Her RBI total was also second all-time for an NCAA season and is still a top-10 record.
 Her walks total also led the conference and she had a career-best 89 hits.

 Returning to the WCWS for a second series, Dalton-Hill started the tournament by driving in two runs to help best the UIC Flames on May 26.
 The next game vs. the Fresno State Bulldogs she was perfect at the plate (3/3).
 Against rival UCLA in the semifinals, she hit a three-run home run and had two walks on May 29 to reach the championship.
 Dalton-Hill and teammates won the title 4-0 over the Cal State Northridge Matadors on May 30.
 Dalton-Hill had an RBI but again was shut out at the plate.
 She still eas named to the All-Tournament Team for her .625 (5/8), 5 RBIs, home run and three walks effort.

 Dalton-Hill again achieved First-Team All-Pac-10 and All-American honors.
 She broke school season records for walks and runs scored.
 The walks too led the conference and both stats led the NCAA for the year.
 Dalton-Hill remains the season standard for school, conference and NCAA runs scored all-time.
 Her home runs (career best) and RBI totals were and are top-5 school and top-10 NCAA season records.